Field Service Manager Responsibilities: 4 Areas of Focus | Blog | EnSight+

 4. Track Key Performance Indicators (KPIs)

-Key performance indicators are measurements such as labor cost, labor hours, and average work order completion time.
+Key performance indicators include labor cost, labor hours, and average work order completion time.
 These KPIs can serve as a powerful window into your entire operation.
-They can illustrate which assets required major labor costs over the past year, how many work orders your team handles every week, and how long it takes each member of your field team to complete different tasks.
+They can illustrate which assets required major labor costs over the past year, how many work orders your team handles every week, and how long it takes each field team member to complete different tasks.
 As a field service manager, you want to analyze these KPIs.
 Use them to help determine how you can cut costs, maximize productivity, and get the most out of your employees and field assets.

-For a more complete primer on key performance indicators, read: 7 Most Valuable Field Service KPIs.
+For a complete primer on key performance indicators, read: 7 Most Valuable Field Service KPIs.

 plus-orange-overlay